 How to verify a Police Officer

-There have been recent scams whereby people are posing, both on the telephone and in person, as police officers.
+There have been a number of recent scams whereby people are posing, both on the telephone and in person, as police officers.
 This is so they can try and trick people into trusting them with personal information, in order to defraud them of money.

 The below information is to make you aware of how to verify a police officer, in order to help protect yourself from criminals.

 How we contact you

 In the event a police officer needs to speak with you, they will identify themselves clearly.
 A police officer will only ever contact you for investigative purposes in person, by telephone, by email or by text message.
 Police officers do use text messaging and many of them operate social media accounts to advise and inform the public.
 Below is important information on how you should verify the communication you receive is from a genuine police officer.

 Contact in person